marcusfgardiner/WellMo/README.md

 # WellMo

+#### Team Challenge: Learn ReactJS in 5 days by test-driving the development of WellMo

 #### WellMo is a single page web application that checks in with your mood and returns a helpful response.

 <img src="WellMo.gif" width="100%" height="100%" />

-#### Team Challenge: Learn ReactJS in 5 days by test-driving the development of WellMo, a wellbeing check-in application

 ## Technologies